Aditya-Kadu/Narrative/README.md

 # Narrative
-A backend project replicating google calendar features using Python and Django
+A backend project replicating google calendar features using Python and Django.
+The code is written in master branch navigate there.